Speech Therapy Services for Children and Adults

 What are the common communication problems children experience?

-- Being able to correctly produce speech sounds, so the child is easily understood.
+- Correctly produce speech sounds, so the child is easily understood.

 - Building understanding of language, so the child is able to follow directions easily.

 - Teaching language expression, so the child can speak in sentences.

 - Building vocabulary, so the child uses a wide variety of words.

 - Train the use of fluent speech when a child stutters.

 - Help a child learn to eat a variety of foods and liquids.

 - Decrease coughing and gagging when eating.

 What are the common communication problems adults experience?

 – Aphasia: Reduced ability to understand or to express ideas.